by-student-2017/skprogs-v.0.2.1/README.rst

 - I'm not quite sure what to do with the parameters regarding "SlaterAtom".
 Even if MaxPowers is increased, Nb etc. (especially the s band) will differ greatly from the QE (DFT) results.
 - In "STO-nG" used in Gaussian etc., s and p orbitals are treated as SP.
 Therefore, here again, s and p are fitted using parameters other than Hubbard as SP.
 - First, we will use the already known reference value for the "slateratom" parameter.
 The parameter of the reference atom is multiplied by "fitting atomic number/reference atomic number" to obtain the initial value of the search for the parameter of the fitting atom.
+- Although some conditions are different from the paper [1], r0 of "QUASINANO" gives good results.
+- Although we are currently investigating, there is a similar trend regarding simga parameters.

 Future plans